jpahullo/slides/eventstorming/slides.md

 ---

 Look at body language.

 Promote active attitude.

-* Motivate opening new kind of events
-* Motivate diving into a part of the problem
-* Make them think about events (reverse) time line
-* Sitting down is not a problem.
+Sitting down is not a problem.
 Changing viewpoint?

+---

+Motivate

+opening new kind of events

+---

+Motivate

+diving into a part of the problem

+---

+Make them think about events time line

+And **reverse** time line!

+---

 Keep ALL participants in play